 Cell Phones for Cell Phones for Soldiers

 Eyeglasses for Lions Recycle for Sight

-Braintree Electric Light Dept. will join us at the Braintree Farmers Market between 9 a.m. and 1 p.m.
+Join Braintree Electric Light Dept. at the Farmers Market between 9 a.m. and 1 p.m.
 Saturday, Oct.
-3, 2015 on the Town Hall Mall.
-Shoppers can visit with BELD staff, who will answer questions about their solar energy project and BELD Broadband offerings.
+1, on the Town Hall Mall.
+Shoppers can visit with BELD staff, who will answer questions about our solar energy project and BELD Broadband offerings.
+Also, a representative from www.braintreedriveselectric.com will be on hand to show off an electric vehicle (EV), take signups for test drives, and provide information on BELD’s new EV program.
 Kids can pick up a hardhat and explore the bucket truck—parents are encouraged to bring a camera.
-There will be free apple cider and a “Taste of the Farmers Market” drawing just for Braintree residents (look for the entry form in BELD’s Bright Ideas newsletter with September electric bills).
+There will be a “Taste of the Farmers Market” drawing just for Braintree residents (look for the entry form in BELD’s Bright Ideas newsletter with September electric bills).

 FRESH CATCH PRESENTS: We will be cooking right there on site

 1 ¼ lbs Steamed Lobster 9.00

 Lobster Bisque 5.00

 Lobster Salad finger Roll 6.00

 Homemade Stuffed Quahogs 1.99

 NEW ENGLAND CLAM BAKE comes with 1 CT lobster, 1 lb. steamers, white potatoes, sweet potatoes, corn, onions and seasoning 20.00